Writing Amazing, Engaging, & (most important) Quality Content Takes Skill, What Makes A Great Sales Copywriter?

 - This is where you point out a person’s pain in the headline and then at the same time, show them how you’re going to take away that pain.
 Remember, people buy things because they want to solve a problem or feel better.
 Well, when you’re in pain, you’ll do anything to feel better.

-When thinking of a headline, think of what you would say to somebody whose attention you’re trying to get and they’re in the process of walking away from you.
 What product pitch or sales copywriter tip to use, what are you going to do?

 That headline has to scream off the page.
 It has to be a matter of life and death.
 Don’t be afraid to be outrageous with your headlines.
 Sometimes the most outrageous headlines are the most effective.

 I can’t stress this enough.
 Make sure your headlines are the best that they can be for whatever you’re promoting.

 It’s also a good idea to come up with at least 5 headlines for your sales copy and test them all to see which one converts the best.

 The opening paragraph is really just a continuation of your headline.
 You’ve just grabbed your reader by the throat and dragged him into your copy.
 So, imagine you do this and then lead into something like…

 Can I have a moment of your time to show you…